jenmawe/googleColab/README.md

 Here are my Google Colab jupyter notebooks.
 The first one was to search Shared Print Retention Information.
 The other one was to experiment with the OCLC Knowledge Base API.
+These Google Colab notebooks were created with the help of Co-Pilot.

 ## OCLC_KB_API_ISBN
 You will need a csv file where the first line of that csv is isbn.
 Then there is an ISBN on each line.